Housane/integrated-ui-clone/README.md

 Backend is gna be running on Django (and Heroku for backend) for data and logic, and its meant for the data fetching, sentiment database and the API logic

 ### User Experience
 User visits Vercel URL (will be used for frontend), and then the dashboard (powered by vue) will work and calls Heroku (for the backend hosting) for sentiment.
-Will return data in a JSON file.
+Will return data in a JSON file.<br>

+Members: Ooi En Jie, Chan Wen Hui Cheryl
+Special thanks to our mentor, Vaishnav Muralidharan, for patiently guiding us through the entire project.